Bjornstad Logo

 Bags of thick leather

-Leather belt wider than 4cm/1.5 in.
+Leather belt wider than 4 cm or 1.5 inches

 Long hanging belt end